Our RPTU story

 From participant to organizer

-Even though Katarina no longer lives in her hometown and can get involved locally, people are needed at the national level of the scout associations to take on important tasks.
+Even though Katarina no longer lives in her home country and can get involved locally, people are needed at the national level of the Scout associations to take on important tasks.
 Katarina is currently working in the federal association in the podcast editorial team and the "Participation" specialist group.
-And she is still involved in her home district.
-Here she sits on the "Anti-discrimination" working group and takes on a number of public relations tasks.
+And she is still involved in her home association.
+Here, she sits on the "Anti-discrimination" working group and takes on a number of public relations tasks.
 She also teaches other volunteers on courses on how to become good group leaders.

 Teaching values as work

-Through the scouts, Katarina was able to make friends with people from all over Germany.
-Everyone works together towards one goal: The children should have a great time and, ideally, take something valuable away with them.
+Through the Scouts, Katarina has made friends with people from all over Germany.
+Everyone works together towards one goal: The children should have a good time and, ideally, take something valuable away with them.
 This is a particular concern of the "Anti-Discrimination" working group: "For example, we come up with ideas on how the group leaders can communicate what is behind racism.
 With seven-year-old children, we can't start with the definition of cultural appropriation.
 It's more about encouraging their empathy for other people and other cultures, which is a basis for anti-discrimination," explains Katarina.
 The working group therefore devised a game in which feelings have to be mimed and guessed.
 Because: "This helps the children understand, for example, how unpleasant it feels to be sad and not wish it on others."
 Katarina has been sensitized to such social issues through her studies, among other things.
 For example, she attended courses on the social structure of modern societies as well as social psychology with a focus on groups and interaction.
-Katarina perceives the Scouts as more inclusive than the rest of society: "At grammar school, I hardly had any points of contact with people with disabilities or from other social classes.
+Katarina perceives the Scouts as more inclusive than the rest of society: "At secondary school, I hardly had any contact with people with disabilities or from other social classes.
 There is still room for improvement in the Scouts, but we are generally much more mixed."

 Text: Lena Frohn